Connecticut State Capitol Police

-The Connecticut State Capitol Police is the law enforcement agency responsible for the 17 acre Connecticut State Capitol complex in Hartford.
+The Connecticut State Capitol Police is the law enforcement agency responsible for the 17 acre Connecticut State Capitol complex in Hartford, Connecticut.
+A Chief of Police oversees the agency, which employed 30 officers as of 2026.

+Capitol Police Officers are responsible for law enforcement operations at the State Capitol, Old State House, and the Legislative Office Building.

 History

 In 1974, the Connecticut State Legislature created the "Office of the State Capitol Police".
 The operations of the State Capitol Police were supervised by the Connecticut State Police under the direction of the Joint Committee of Legislative Management, until 1996 when the Legislature reorganized the department as an independent police agency.
 The State Capitol Police Department maintains statewide jurisdiction and arrest powers to accommodate the diverse nature of their work.

-National accreditation was granted to the State Capitol Police Department by the Commission on Accreditation for Law Enforcement Agencies on March 22, 2003.
-Officers meet and maintain police officer certification standards, as mandated by state law and regulated by the Connecticut Police Officer Standards and Training Council.
+The State Capitol Police Department received accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA) on March 22, 2003.
+Officers are required to meet and maintain police officer certification standards as mandated by state law and regulated by the Connecticut Police Officer Standards and Training Council.

-The State Capitol Police Department was formerly led by (the now deceased) Chief Michael J. Fallon, a retired Assistant Chief of the City of Hartford Police Department.

-On June 12, 2010, Walter Lee Jr. was appointed chief of police.

-On February 7, 2020, Luiz Casanova was appointed chief of police.